zenitheesc/garatea2/README.md

 And, to sustain all our experiments and systems, we build reliable and reusable structures, that let us go to space multiple times.

+## Project

+After Garatéa-1, our primary goal was to increase the quality of our Space Probes.
+The Embedded System Architecture was based on an Atmega.
+In software, we decide to pure C without the use of the Arduino functions, but we also permit the use of C++ during development.
+We also use Arduino Watchdog Timer.

+In our previous Space Probe, the sensors reads were not constant, because we didn't have solar panels.
+Now that we do, energy-saving was no longer an issue for us.
+So, we were able to make many reads.
+That was also our first try to use GitHub for code versioning.

+The structure was made with Kapton, Aeronautic Depron, 3D printing and Glass Fiber.

 ## Details
 | Launch Date |Max Altitude|Experiments|
 |--|--|--|